semoog/user-profiles/README.md

 through and set up our front end so it is actually functional!

 To start, you'll notice that our `mainCtrl.js` is calling a function inside of our `friendService.js` that contains a `FIX ME`.
-This function should post to your `login` endpoint, sending the `user` object we recieved from our controller.
+This function should post to your `login` endpoint, sending the `user` object we received from our controller.

 Next we will need to fix the resolve inside of our `app.js`.
 This resolve should return the result of our `friendService.getFriends` method sending a 'GET' request to our `/api/profiles` endpoint.